 - Chest pain

-The butterfly shaped rash or the “wolf’s mask” is a warning sign of lupus – although it does not grow in everyone who has the disease.
+A butterfly rash or wolf mask is a warning sign of Lupus – although it does not develop in everyone who has the disease.
 It is a rash that covers the cheeks and nose in a butterfly pattern.

-It is well known that all predisposing factors play a different role in different people.
+It is well known that predisposing factors can play different roles in different people.

-The causes of lupus disease are complex and varied, but all patients with lupus have three common problems that are characteristic of everyone suffering from autoimmune diseases.
+The causes of lupus are complex and varied, but all patients with lupus have three common problems that are characteristic of anyone else suffering from Autoimmune Disease.

-These three problems converge to express their illness.
+These three problems so as converge to express their illness.

-Firstly, gene activity that creates a predisposition to the body.
-Secondly, damage to the intestine from drugs, toxins, infections, food or stress.
-Thirdly, exposure to environmental damage: contamination, food sensitivity, toxic metals and / or other environmental chemicals.
+At first, genetic activity that creates a predisposition in the body.
+Secondly, damage to the gut from drugs, toxins, infections, food or stress.
+Third, exposure to environmental pollution: contamination, sensitivity to food, toxic metals and / or other environmental chemicals.

 In terms of genetic predisposition, people with lupus often have a family history of an autoimmune disease, not necessarily lupus.
-However, about two dozen genes contributing to lupus manifestation have been discovered.
-The disease is more common in young African American, Spanish and Asian women.
-The genes, however, do not change quickly enough to explain the outbreak of an autoimmune disease.
+However, about two dozen genes have been discovered that contribute to the occurrence of Lupus.

-More than 90,000 chemicals have been released on the planet since 1900.
+More than 90,000 chemical substances have been released on the planet since 1900.
 Few have been tested for safety.
-Some of the many sources of toxins include additives in vaccines, cleaning products and room deodorants, mercury, coal from burning power stations, amalgam fillers in our mouths and food.
+Some of the many sources of toxins include cleaning products and air fresheners, mercury, from carbon from combustion power plants and from amalgam filling in our teeth, from food.

-Many doctors and scientists are convinced that the dramatic increase in the disease over the past two decades as well as other autoimmune diseases is due to an overwhelming poisoning of our bodies by numerous toxins combined with a diet inadequate of micro and macro-nutrients.
+Many doctors and scientists are convinced that the dramatic increase in the disease over the last two decades, as well as other Autoimmune diseases, is due to an overwhelming “poisoning “ of our body by numerous toxins that are combined with an inadequate diet of micro and macronutrients.

 Kidney failure is one of the leading causes of death among people with lupus.
 However, other possible complications include: